willduff/mixedreality-enthusiast-guide/docs/before-you-buy-faqs.md

 **Quick Answer:** No, the inside-out cameras on Windows Mixed Reality headsets are used for positional tracking only.
 Windows Mixed Reality headsets are occluded, meaning that they are for Virtual Reality and do not provide a view of the real world or Augented Reality.

 ### What is inside-out tracking?
-How is it differnt than Outside-in tracking?
+How is it different than Outside-in tracking?

 * **Inside-out Tracking** Windows Mixed Reality uses inside-out tracking.
 With Inside-out tracking cameras are built into the headset and track changes in the environement in order to determine the headsets position in relation to the environment as you move around.